Bonkers (song): Background

 Armand van Helden emailed Dizzee the music while he was living in the US.
 Dizzee instantly realised it had potential to be a festival anthem, and wrote the lyrics to it with that in mind, which he claims took him 25 minutes.

 The record was selected as Jo Whiley's Pet Sound and Sara Cox's 'Weekend Anthem'.
 Rascal said in an interview with The Sun newspaper that he is unashamed of the song's pop hooks, and, despite initially having a strong dislike for house music, he has enjoyed making the song.
 On 5 May 2009, The King Blues chose "Bonkers" as their cover when they were in the Live Lounge with Jo Whiley.

 Rascal performed the song live during the opening ceremony of the 2012 London Olympics as part of a montage of British pop music.

 Usage in media

 The song appeared on the Nintendo DS and Wii video game Need for Speed: Nitro, which takes place in Rio de Janeiro, Cairo, Madrid, Singapore, and Dubai for the Wii version, as well as in Need For Speed: Most Wanted.

 The song appeared in the film Kingsman: The Secret Service.

 A parody of the song, retitled "Minted", was used in the Horrible Histories sketch about the wealthiest man in ancient Rome, Marcus Licinius Crassus.
 The lead vocals were performed by Simon Farnaby.

 "Bonkers" was used as the track behind the season three trailer for Rick and Morty.

+For many years, English darts player James Wade used the song as his walk-on music, playfully referring to his own struggles with mental health.